 Are Walk Japan tours suitable for children?

 Our tours are certainly suitable for young teenagers if they are good walkers.
+Our principal concerns are that there is little disruption to the other tour participants and that the Walk Japan Tour Leader is not held any more responsible for children than for any other participant.
 We also welcome schools from within Japan and from overseas on tour, and the students — who range in age from 12 to 17 — all complete their tours in fine spirits.

 I will be joining the tour by myself.
 Are your tours friendly to solo travellers and do many of them join your tours?

 Solo travellers are most welcome and, indeed, make up approximately 20% of all our customers.

 Our customers typically include couples and solo travellers ranging in age from mid-30s to mid-70s but also include younger and sometimes older participants.
 They hail from many countries including but certainly not limited to Australia, USA, Singapore, New Zealand, Canada, Hong Kong and the UK, and are of a very wide variety of occupations.
 Regardless of the make up of a tour, we find the groups come together very well with plenty of interesting conversations not only about Japan but also on many other topics.
 Many long-term friendships have been made while on tour.

 Do you recommend that we rent a SIM card or internet device in Japan for use during our tours?

 There are a wide variety of call and data plans available for visitors to Japan, and we are unable to recommend any one particular provider.
 What may be most ideal is dependent upon the length of your stay in Japan and the purposes for which you require it.